Tandem clustering with invariant coordinate selection: Invariant coordinate selection

 \subsection{ICS as preprocessing step for clustering}

-While ICS has many applications, e.g., in a transformation-retransformation framework, for outlier detection, or as a method for independent component analysis \citep{tyler2009invariant,NordhausenOjaOllila2011b,archimbaud2018CSDA,NordhausenOjaTyler:2008}, we study ICS in the framework of clustering.
+While ICS has diverse applications, including its use in a transformation-retransformation framework, outlier detection, and as a method for independent component analysis \citep{tyler2009invariant,NordhausenOjaOllila2011b,archimbaud2018CSDA,NordhausenOjaTyler:2008}, our focus is on studying ICS within the context of clustering.